Mental Health Counseling (MHC)

 The course provides an introduction to the challenges veterans and service members face both socially and psychologically while exploring contemporary treatment modalities including: Cognitive Processing Theory and Prolonged Exposure.
 We will also address the psychosocial factors of transitioning into civilian life, stigma, co-occurring disorders, resiliency, and PTSD.
 Throughout the course, we will emphasize the ways in which Mental Health Counselors may advocate for veterans and service member clients and enhance overall well-being.

-Course Rotation: PLV: TBD
+Course Rotation: PLV: TBA

 MHC 613 Current Perspectives on Posttraumatic Stress Disorder Counseling (3 credits)